ཆོས་འདི་ཐམས་ཅད་སྒྱུ་འདྲ་བཏགས་པ་ཙམ༎ ཅི་ལྟར་སྣང་བ་ཙམ་གྱིས་རབ་དབེན་པ༎ དེ་ཚུལ་རྣམ་པ་ཐམས་ཅད་མཁྱེན་པའི༎

 I first became interested in the work of 8th Karmapa while translating his supplication to one of his main teachers, the first Sangye Nyenpa (see here) and studying some of his work on Empty-of-Other (see here).
 Also, my root lama, 17th Karmapa, Orgyen Trinley Dorje, has taught many times on Mikyo Dorje’s philosophical texts such as 100 Short Instructions.
 A short biography of his life and video link for those teachings is here.

 In terms of the life of 8th Karmapa, the most extensive account of it in the English language can be found in The Eighth Karmapa’s Life and His Interpretation of the Great Seal, by Jim Rheingans (2017).
 I summarise some of the key people in his life from that study below.

-Interestingly, at the time the recognition of the 8th Karmapa, it was also disputed with two candidates and the heart-son of the Karmapa, Gyaltsab Rinpoche played a key role in easing tension and stopping conflict [i] History repeats itself!
+Interestingly, the recognition of the 8th Karmapa was also disputed with two candidates and one of the heart-sons of the Karmapa, Gyaltsab Rinpoche played a key role in easing tension and stopping conflict [i] History repeats itself!
 After being officially recognised, the upavāsatha vows and his first name, Chokyab Dragpa Palzang (Chos skyabs grags pa dpal bzang) were given to 8th Karmapa by Gyaltsab Rinpoche[ii] who became his first main teacher and who taught him to read and write.